citp/privacy-policy-historical/s/sa/saf/safetyrisk.net.md

-> *The following text is extracted and transformed from the safetyrisk.net privacy policy that was archived on 2014-04-20.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140420225425id_/http%3A//www.safetyrisk.net/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the safetyrisk.net privacy policy that was archived on 2014-11-11.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141111084250id_/http%3A//www.safetyrisk.net/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy - Safety and Risk Management
+# Privacy Policy – Safety Risk Blog

 ## Our Privacy Policy

 ### Privacy Policy for www.safetyrisk.net

-If you require any more information or have any questions about our privacy policy, please feel free to contact us by email at admin@safetyrisk.com.au.
+If you require any more information or have any questions about our privacy policy, please feel free to contact us by email at admin@safetyrisk.net

-At www.safetyrisk.com.au, the privacy of our visitors is of extreme importance to us.
-This privacy policy document outlines the types of personal information is received and collected by www.safetyrisk.com.au and how it is used.
+At www.safetyrisk.net, the privacy of our visitors is of extreme importance to us.
+This privacy policy document outlines the types of personal information is received and collected by www.safetyrisk.net and how it is used.

 **Log Files**
 Like many other Web sites, www.safetyrisk.net makes use of log files.
 The information inside the log files includes internet protocol ( IP ) addresses, type of browser, Internet Service Provider ( ISP ), date/time stamp, referring/exit pages, and number of clicks to analyze trends, administer the site, track users movement around the site, and gather demographic information.
 IP addresses, and other such information are not linked to any information that is personally identifiable.

 **Cookies and Web Beacons**
-www.safetyrisk.com.au does use cookies to store information about visitors preferences, record user-specific information on which pages the user access or visit, customize Web page content based on visitors browser type or other information that the visitor sends via their browser.
+www.safetyrisk.net does use cookies to store information about visitors preferences, record user-specific information on which pages the user access or visit, customize Web page content based on visitors browser type or other information that the visitor sends via their browser.

 **DoubleClick DART Cookie**